phillip-kruger/phillip-kruger.github.io/_posts/2019-04-25-when_using_jaxb.md

 bigimg: "/images/JAXB/banner.jpg"
 ---

-Not many examples show this, but how you use JAXB in you application can make a huge difference in the performance (and memory usage).
+Not many examples show this, but how you use JAXB in your application can make a huge difference in the performance (and memory usage).

 ## The example
 In this blog post I'll use an example Object called `Membership` that looks something like this: